Randomly audit only a certain percentage of users at any one time.

-Reduce the disk-storage requirements for audit files by combining, reducing, and compressing them.
-Develop procedures for archiving them, transferring them to removable media, and storing them offline.
+Reduce the disk-storage requirements for audit files by combining, reducing, and compressing the files.
+Develop procedures for archiving the files, for transferring the files to removable media, and for storing the files offline.

-Monitor the audit data in real time for unusual behaviors.
-You can set up procedures to monitor the audit trail as it is generated for certain activities.
-You can write a script to trigger an automatic increase in the auditing of certain users or certain machines in response to detection of unusual events.
+You can also set up procedures to monitor the audit trail for certain activities.
+You can write a script to trigger an automatic increase in the auditing of certain users or certain systems in response to detection of unusual events.

 Monitors the creation of audit files on all the audit file servers.